No college class is truly useless. But the fact of the matter is that many courses aren’t going to boost your bank account down the line.

 One could argue that art is the highest form of human expression.
 However, you don't need to take art history unless you plan on becoming a gallerist or professor.

-Since you can go to museums and appreciate art on your own, there’s no point in spending money studying it.
+Since you can go to museums and appreciate art on your own, you may want to avoid wasting money on it.

 Art is such a subjective thing anyway, so you’re better off studying a more concrete subject.